 The day’s action begins with the Supreme Novices’ Hurdle at 1.20pm, greeted by the famous “Cheltenham Roar.”
 This is followed by the Arkle Challenge Trophy, a thrilling two-mile chase for novice chasers.

-Another top-level contest on the card is the Mares’ Hurdle, now scheduled before the Champion Hurdle.
+Another top-level contest on the card is the Mares’ Hurdle, don’t forget to red about our Champion Hurdle Tips for 2026 as well.

 The Ultima Handicap Chase, Boodles Juvenile Handicap Hurdle, and National Hunt Chase offer competitive racing, giving horses just below elite level a shot at Festival glory.

-The second day of the Cheltenham Festival, known as Ladies Day, is fittingly highlighted by the Queen Mother Champion Chase.
+The second day of the Cheltenham Festival, known as Ladies Day, is fittingly highlighted by our Champion Chase tips.
 This thrilling two-mile race over large fences has seen some legendary winners in recent years, including Sprinter Sacre, Altior, and Energumene.

 The opening Grade 1 race is now backed by Turners, a returning sponsor to the Festival.
 It’s a 2m5f novice hurdle, with Ballyburn claiming a remarkable victory in the event last year.